Department WebsiteDepartment EmailAdvising

 To minor in History, students are expected to follow the general requirements for a minor as outlined in the Faculty of Arts section of this Calendar.

 Applied History explores the uses of history in everyday life as seen, for example, in films, on the internet, museums, heritage sites, archives, archeological digs, and public monuments.
 Students gain an understanding of the scholarly contributions of multiple disciplines.
 Courses within this minor emphasize the practical application of the study of history in the community with a focus on experiential learning.
 Students are provided with training and opportunities outside of the classroom with field trips to museums and monuments, within the digital humanities, and with new forms of media.
 The Applied History minor puts into practice the skills of understanding local, national, racial, gender and cultural identities through heritage sites, tourism and marketing.

 An Applied History minor consists of at least twenty-four (24) credit hours:

 In addition to the programs cited above, information on a Minor in British Studies, may be found in the British Studies section of this Academic Calendar.

-Certain courses offered by the Departments of Modern Languages and Classics, Anthropology, and Religious Studies may, in special circumstances, be cross-listed and counted in a student’s History concentration.
+Certain courses offered by the Departments of Languages and Cultures, Anthropology, and Religion may, in special circumstances, be cross-listed and counted in a student’s History concentration.
 In such cases, the student must obtain the Department’s permission.

 Graduate students should refer to the Master of Arts in History Degree, in the Graduate Academic Calendar.